Whatever It Takes (High Valley song): Critical reception

 "Whatever It Takes" was released to widespread positive reception.
 Markos Papadatos of Digital Journal described the song as "brimming with the group’s signature sound of positive-minded, bluegrass-tinted country".
 Anna D'Amico of American Songwriter noted "upbeat guitar and painting lyrics" in the track.
 Front Porch Music stated that the song "emphasizes a long-lasting love," and that it is more "upbeat" than "a typical slow ballad".
 Grace Lenehan Vaughn of Sounds Like Nashville said the song "features sing-along-worthy lyrics that paint a picture of an enduring love".
 Molly Millman of The Nash News stated that "Whatever It Takes" is "optimistic and hopeful by all means".
 Billy Dukes of Taste of Country called the track "classic High Valley," saying it "blends country and bluegrass with EDM".

 Commercial performance

 "Whatever It Takes" reached a peak of number two on the Billboard Canada Country chart for during the week of April 16, 2022, spending 27 weeks on the chart in total.
 It marked the group’s fifteenth top ten hit.
 It also peaked at number 65 on the Canadian Hot 100 for the same week, and charted for 12 weeks overall on the all-genre chart.
+The song has been certified Gold by Music Canada.